Platform-OS/pos-module-user/README.md

    pos-cli modules install user
 ```

-This command installs the User Module along with its dependencies ([pos-module-core](https://github.com/Platform-OS/pos-module-core)) and updates or creates the `app/pos-modules.json` file in your project directory to track module configurations.
+This command installs the User Module along with its dependencies (such as [pos-module-core](https://github.com/Platform-OS/pos-module-core)) and updates or creates the `app/pos-modules.json` file in your project directory to track module configurations.

 ### Setup

-1. First, install the module using the [pos-cli](https://github.com/Platform-OS/pos-cli).
+1.  **Install the module** using the [pos-cli](https://github.com/Platform-OS/pos-cli).

 2. Configure the [components](https://github.com/Platform-OS/pos-module-components) theme paths by adding the following `theme_search_paths` property to the [app/config.yml](https://documentation.platformos.com/developer-guide/platformos-workflow/directory-structure/config) file: